 Playing Wii is fun...and good for you!

-Although video games should never replace real sports, occasionally playing these active video games can be good for you.
+Although video games should never replace real outdoor and indoor physical exercise and activity (including sports or other recreational activities), occasionally playing these active video games can be good for you.
 However, keep in mind that not all active video games are the same: energy expenditure during Wii boxing was 50% greater than during Wii bowling.